Product Support & Resources

 What are some common sources of natural gas leaks?

-Common sources of natural gas leaks include gas stoves, water heaters, furnaces, fireplaces, and damaged or aging gas lines.
+Common sources of methane gas leaks include natural gas powered stoves, water heaters, furnaces, and fireplaces.
+Damaged or aging natural gas lines can also be a cause.
 Leaks often occur due to improper installation, worn or corroded components, loose fittings, or accidental damage to piping.

 View All Support Topics